Long Island City, Queens Safety Report

 Is Long Island City getting safer or more dangerous?

-Compared to the prior 30-day period, incidents are flat.
+Compared to the prior 30-day period, incidents are up.
 The 90-day trend provides a more stable picture.

 Explore Long Island City on the Live Map